lukestanley/ChillTranslator/README.md

 These config options may need tweaking.
 Please check out https://llama-cpp-python.readthedocs.io/en/latest/ for more info.

-### Usage
+### Local Usage

-ChillTranslator currently has an example spicy comment it works on fixing right away.
+ChillTranslator can be used locally to improve specific texts.
 This is how to see it in action:
 ```python
 python3 chill.py
 ```